 Our findings are striking: More than half of respondents in our sample (56 percent) report being uncomfortable with debt (Table 1a).
-This is a high proportion, showing that our debt attitude measure has the potential to play an important role.
+This is a high proportion, showing that our debt attitude measure has the potential to play an important role and call attention to focus even more on debt, when the data is available.
 We also note a gender difference in comfort with debt: Women are more likely than men to be uncomfortable with debt.